fluencelabs/nox/docs/specification.md

 }
 ```

-### Transaction
+## Transaction construction

-A transaction always has a specific authoring client and normally carries all information required to execute a deployed WebAssembly function.
+A transaction always has a specific authoring client and carries all information required to execute a deployed WebAssembly function:

 ```java
 tx: Tx = {